jackdoe/programming-for-kids/week-025.md

 The pawn can only move 2 squares from starting position and 1 square otherwise, try to implement this rule by yourself.

-> this is the code she wrote
+> this is the code she wrote (including the comment)

 ```
 ...